Nimblr/docs/ehr-integrations.md

 - **Contact**: An individual whose information is stored and managed within the system.
 - **Event**: A scheduled occurrence in a calendar, such as an appointment or meeting.
 - **Calendar**: A system for organizing and managing events, often integrated with other systems like EHRs or Google Calendar.
+- **ExternalId**: A unique identifier used to reference an object (such as a calendar, event, or contact) in an external system.
+This ID ensures synchronization between Nimblr and external platforms like EHRs or Google Calendar.
+- **TimeZone**: A region-specific time standard that follows the IANA Time Zone Database.
+It is used to ensure that events and reminders are displayed in the correct local time for users.
+- **Event status**: A field that indicates the current state of an event, such as 'confirmed', 'cancelled', 'tentative', or 'no-show'.
+This status helps determine the appropriate communication flow with the patient.